 The History of Tea

-Indian history attributes the discovery of tea to Prince Bodhi-Dharma, an Indian saint who founded the Japanese Zen school of Buddhism.
-In 520 A.D., he left India to preach Buddhism in China.
+Indian history attributes the discovery of tea to Prince Bodhi-Dharma, an Indian saint who founded the Zen school of Buddhism.
+In the year 520, he left India to preach Buddhism in China.
 To prove some Zen principles, he vowed to meditate for nine years without sleep.
-Towards the end of his meditation efforts he fell asleep.
-Upon awaking he was so distraught that he cut off his eyelids.
-A tea plant sprung up from where his bloody eyelids hit the ground to sanctify his sacrifice.
+It is said that towards the end of his meditation, he fell asleep.
+Upon awaking, he was so distraught that he cut off his eyelids, which fell to the ground.
+Legend has it that a tea plant sprung up on the spot to sanctify his sacrifice.

 Whatever the legend, tracing tea’s original roots proves difficult.
-It is probable that the tea plant originated in the region of southwest China, Tibet and Northern India.
-Chinese traders may have traveled throughout these regions often and encountered people chewing tea leaves.
-From these journeys, the Chinese learned tea’s use.
+It is probable that the tea plant originated in regions around southwest China, Tibet, and Northern India.
+Chinese traders may have traveled throughout these regions often and encountered people chewing tea leaves for medicinal purposes.

-A Buddhist monk, Lu Yu (733-804) composed the Ch’a Ching or Classic of Tea treatise.
-He described types of tea, uses and preparation and the benefits of drinking it.
+During the Tang dynasty, a Buddhist monk, Lu Yu (733-804) composed the Ch’a Ching or Classic of Tea treatise.
+He described types of tea, its uses as well as the preparation and benefits of drinking it.
 More importantly, he imbued the writings with a spiritual aesthetic that reflected Buddhist, Taoist and Confucian religious thought of the time.
-The tea ceremony served as a metaphor for expressing the harmony and simplicity that not only ordered but also streamed throughout the entire universe.
+These teachings were centered around a traditional tea ceremony, which served as a metaphor for expressing the harmony and simplicity that not only ordered but also streamed throughout the entire universe.

 Tea Entices the West

-Although Europeans first started importing tea in the 17th century, it appeared earlier in the West.
 Traders, missionaries and explorers traveling back and forth between Europe and the Orient became exposed to the budding tea traditions in China and Japan.
 Around the 9th century, references in Arab trade documents refer to the process of boiling bitter tea leaves.
-Later Marco Polo (1254-1324) alludes to tea in his travel writings about the East.
+Later, Marco Polo (1254-1324) alludes to tea in his travel writings about the East.

-Tea was not seriously traded though until Dutch merchants entered the picture.
-In 1610, the first shipments of Japanese and Chinese tea arrived in Europe via ships charted by the Dutch East India Company.
+However, tea didn’t make a lasting appearance in the West until the 17th century.
+A Portuguese missionary is attributed with bringing tea to Europe while caravanning back and forth between Portugal and China, but it was not seriously traded until Dutch merchants entered the picture in 1610.
+That year, the first shipments of Japanese and Chinese tea arrived in Europe via ships charted by the Dutch East India Company.
 Tea also flowed into Russia early on via camel trains that came from China on part of the famous Silk Road.
-The popularity of tea spread to cities including Amsterdam, Paris and London, however, its high price limited consumption to Europeans royal classes and aristocrats.
+The popularity of tea rapidly spread to cities including Amsterdam, Paris, and London, although its high price limited consumption to royal and aristocratic classes.
 Tea drinking, a novelty at the time, allowed the wealthy to partake in a bit of Eastern adventure during the age of exploration and discovery.

 The Birth of an English Love Affair

 The English did not gravitate towards tea immediately.
 Coffee remained the preferred drink in coffee houses frequented mainly by men.
 The tea fad caught on slowly with women who perceived it as a genteel drink.
 In 1657, the first shop to sell tea in England opened, run by Thomas Garraway.
-The shop sold tea imported by the Dutch.
-Tea’s popularity began to spread and consumption rose in London’s cafes and coffee houses.
+The shop sold tea imported by the Dutch and contributed to the rise in it’s popularity in London’s cafes and coffee houses.

 The drink gained further legitimacy when Charles II married Catherine of Braganza, a Portuguese royal, who adored tea and introduced the concept of tea time to the court.
-Soon thereafter, the British East India Trade Company (also known as the John Company), who was competing with the Dutch for tea trade, established their first foothold in the East by securing a tea factory in Macao.
+Soon thereafter, a key competitor to the Dutch, the British East India Trade Company, established their first foothold in the East by securing a tea factory in Macao.

 A Tea Monopoly - The British East India Company

-Despite the Company’s dominance, interestingly enough, up until the mid 1800s, China remained the sole source of tea for Western demand.
+Despite the Company’s dominance, China remained the primary source of tea for Western demand up until the mid-1800s.
 Looking to discover the tea growing secrets and to end their reliance on Chinese tea, the British Tea Committee sent Robert Fortune, an English botanist, on an undercover mission to China.
 Disguised as a Chinese merchant he traveled around the country learning about farming and processing techniques.
 Most importantly, he sent back tea samples and brought back Chinese tea experts who played an important role in enabling British tea planting and experimentation in India.

-Political tensions came to a climax with the Boston Tea Party, as colonists protested England's high taxes by dressing as Native Americans and dumping tea into the water off East India Company's trading boats.
-This act provided an impetus for the American colonies fight for independence in 1776.
+This created a tense political environment in America, resulting in dissent and the popularization of the notion of “no taxation without representation” amongst the colonies.
+Political tensions came to a climax with the Boston Tea Party, as colonists protested England's high taxes by dressing as Native Americans and dumping tea into the water off The Company's trading ships.

-Although the American Revolution set back the Company, it managed to survive due to its immense size.
-But, when Richard Twining and thousands of independent tea merchants organized a campaign to reveal the Company’s corrupt practices and pressured the English government to end their monopoly, it would eventually crumble.
+The American Revolution that followed in 1776 may have set The Company back, but it still managed to survive due to its immense size.
+However, when Richard Twining and thousands of independent tea merchants organized a campaign to reveal the Company’s corrupt practices and pressured the English government to end their monopoly, it would eventually crumble in 1874.

 Clipper Ships and the American Tea Trade

-American clipper ships began importing tea directly from China to America starting in the 1850s.
-In the wake of the Company’s downfall and the repeal of the Navigation Acts, which dictated that all tea must be shipped directly from England to colonist ports, clipper ships quickly became the preferred method for transporting tea.
+American clipper ships began importing tea directly from China in the 1850s in the wake of The Company’s downfall.
+After the repeal of the Navigation Acts, which dictated that all tea must be shipped directly from England, clipper ships quickly became the preferred method for transporting tea.
 These graceful and sleek vessels with three masts easily outdated trading ships.
 Built for speed, the British and Americans raced clippers back and forth between China and England bringing the best teas for auction.

-During the 19th century, tea drinking played an important role in social life, from tea parties to afternoon tea in both England and America.
-New tea traditions began to develop in America as the beverage’s popularity grew.
+During the 19th century, tea drinking played an important role in social life, and new tea traditions began to develop in America as the beverage’s popularity grew.

-Iced Tea originated in 1904 at the Worlds Fair in St. Louis, Missouri.
-A tea merchant and plantation owner from abroad had intended to provide visitors with free hot tea samples.
+Iced tea originated at the 1904 Worlds Fair in St. Louis, Missouri.
+A tea merchant from abroad had intended to provide visitors with free hot tea samples.
 However, due to the unusually hot weather, it was not a big hit.
-To promote sales, he asked a nearby ice cream vendor for some ice.
-The American iced tea tradition was born when he dumped the ice into the hot brewed tea.
-Today, ice tea sales make up at least 80% of the entire U.S. tea market.
+To promote sales, he asked a nearby ice cream vendor for some ice, which he dumped into the brewed tea.
+Thus, the American iced tea tradition was born.
+Today, iced tea makes up around 80% of the entire U.S. tea market sales.

 The original tea bags were handmade, hand stitched muslin or silk bags, much like Mighty Leaf’s handcrafted, artisan tea pouches.
 Patents for tea bags exist as early as 1903.
 However, Thomas Sullivan, a tea merchant from New York is often credited with creating the first commercial tea bag concept.

 Today, tea is the world’s most popular beverage after water.
-At Mighty Leaf we proudly carry on the ancient tea tradition, by packing our tea pouches with artisan blends of whole leaves, herbs and spices too big for ordinary tea bags, and sourcing only the finest single-estate teas.
+At Mighty Leaf Tea, we proudly carry on centuries-old tea traditions by packing our artisan, hand-crafted tea bags with unique, one-of-a-kind whole leaf tea blends, herbs, and spices from around the world.